ocftw/ooni-research/docs/en/blog/posts/rightscon25-pre-event.md

     Please register for the sessions you wish to attend by selecting the appropriate type of ticket.
 Due to venue limitations, some sessions have a cap on the number of participants, so please register early.
 The exact location of the event will be announced separately closer to the date.

+!!! tip "Recruiting Volunteers"

+    We are currently recruiting on-site volunteers for the event and expect to need help from 10 volunteers.
+If you're available on the day (even if you can't participate the entire time), please register at [OCF Volunteer](https://volunteer.ocf.tw/){target="_blank"}.
+We plan to begin assigning tasks soon.
+Thank you!

 <!-- more -->

 ## Workshops